 I understand my feedback much better after going through it.
 I know how to improve now

 Student organisers are at the pivot of the whole scheme as they are the main contact point for all the staff and students involved in PASS.
 They lead their team to publicise and plan the scheme in their department and are often experienced mentors.

-More committment is expected of organisers, they have paperwork to complete and sessions to organise.
+More commitment is expected of organisers, they have paperwork to complete and sessions to organise.

 How do you become a Student Organiser?

-Contact the current organiser in your department (details below) find out when the sessions run and go along to find out more.
-Each department recruits their mentors and student organisers differently but usually this is finalised by the summer.
+Contact the current organiser in your department (details on this web page) find out when the sessions run and go along to find out more.
+Each department recruits their mentors and student organisers differently but usually, this is finalised by the summer.

 I just wanted to say a big thank you for everything that PASS has meant to me these past few years.
 The new SOs are really perfect for the job.
 I couldn't be more proud of them and the whole team and of the sense of community that PASS has built within our course.

 Every school or departmental PASS scheme has an interested and involved academic to liaise with the student organisers on course matters and logistical issues.
 Some academic coordinators work with an administrative or support colleague who is also a key contact for the mentor team.

 The peer mentoring coordinator helps new schools or departments get their scheme started and provides central coordination.